 Our Code is available on the Post Office Corporate website, internal intranet pages, provided to new hires during onboarding and linked across many of our company policies.

-Our Code was updated in 2018 to include a dedicated section on Modern Slavery.
-Following a review in June 2023 our Code has been endorsed by the Institute of Business Ethics.
+Our Code was updated in 2018 to include a dedicated section on modern slavery.
+Following a review in July 2024 our Code has been endorsed by the Institute of Business Ethics.
+The Code is available here.

-We operate a Speak Up Policy so that all Post Office colleagues and partners know how to raise concerns regarding wrongdoing or dangerous practices.
-References to concerns about Modern Slavery are included in this policy.
+All Post Office colleagues, postmasters and partners are made aware of how to raise concerns regarding wrongdoing or dangerous practices.
+References to concerns about modern slavery are included in this policy.

-There are a number of ways people can report any concerns regarding slavery or human trafficking within Post Office, by either contacting the Speak Up Team direct or via our confidential reporting service, which is operated by an independent company, on behalf of POL.
-This is regularly communicated to all employees, suppliers, and contractors and is overseen by our Speak Up Team.
+There are several ways people can report concerns regarding slavery or human trafficking within Post Office, by either contacting the Speak Up Team direct or via our confidential reporting service, which is operated by an independent company, on behalf of Post Office.
+This is regularly communicated to all employees, postmasters, suppliers, and contractors and is overseen by our Speak Up Team.
 Every report submitted is assessed and investigated.
+The Speak Up policy is available here.

 Our Recruitment and On-boarding Policy for Post Office employees sets out the overarching principles and controls to be followed and applied to ensure that personnel resourcing is conducted in a fair, open and transparent manner, including conducting eligibility to work in the UK checks for all employees.